nasa/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Decoding Embedded Data

-The following code demonstrates how to process a Kafka message containing a `base64` encoded skymap, decode it, and save it as a `.fits` file.
+The following code demonstrates how to process a Kafka message containing a `base64` encoded sky map, decode it, and save it as a `.fits` file.
 Python's built-in [`base64`](https://docs.python.org/3/library/base64.html#base64.b64encode) module provides the `b64decode` method to make this task simple.
 JSON serialization uses Unicode, can handle a wide range of characters, enabling reliable handling of encoded data.

 ```python
 import base64